 Should you tell them?
 And if so, which ones?
 It’s impossible to provide guidelines that apply to everyone.
 The answer really depends on your company culture and the relationships you have with your coworkers (See “Consider the Culture,” on the Should You Tell page.)

-Even if you would like to keep quiet and avoid worrying your staff, take a look at the corporate culture you've worked so hard to create and consider how your treatment will fit into that environment.
-In particular, think about how your absences or nay changes in your appearance may affect your employees.
+Even if you would like to keep quiet and avoid worrying your staff, look at the corporate culture you’ve worked so hard to create and consider how your treatment will fit into that environment.
+Think closely about how your absences or any changes in your appearance may affect your employees.

 If you are regularly out of the office, drumming up business, entertaining clients or monitoring your company’s progress remotely from the comfort of your own home, it’s possible your employees will think nothing of your absences.
 When you’re in chemotherapy, they may assume you’re in your home office, crunching numbers.
 If it doesn’t affect their day-to-day duties and activities, there may be no reason to tell.

 However, if you have a strong physical presence at your company, that could make it harder to say nothing.
 Employees who begin to notice your unusually frequent absences may worry.
 Even worse, they may talk about it, and before you know it rumors far worse than the truth are making their way around the office.
-If you think that could be the case, you may want to consider sharing your diagnosis with a trusted direct report and let that personal handle explaining your absences in an agreed upon way.
+If you think that could be the case, you may want to consider sharing your diagnosis with a trusted direct report and let that person handle explaining your absences in an agreed upon way.

 Many business owners, however, pride themselves on creating a work environment based on transparency.
 If that’s the kind of culture you’ve fostered, then you probably have a close enough relationship with your employees to bring them together and share the news.
 They’ll appreciate your candidness as an expression of trust, and they’ll be grateful for the heads-up on what to expect and how it might affect them and the company.
 If you do choose to share, be sure to explicitly communicate what your preferences are in terms of how widely (or not) you want the news to spread — for example, just to additional staff or to external stakeholders, such as clients, board members and vendors.